NassiDudi/Chest-X-Ray-Classifications/README.md

 - ComplexCNNModel: The model is a CNN with three convolutional layers, followed by max-pooling, dropout, and fully connected layers for binary classification.
 The output layer uses a sigmoid activation to produce a probability score between 0 and 1.
 - Pre-Trained Models: ResNet50, VGG16 and ViT
 ### 3. Training, Validation, and Testing
-Each model (ComplexCNNModel, ResNet, VGG, ViT) is trained using the training dataset, followed by validation on the validation dataset to assess its performance.
+Each model (ComplexCNN, ResNet, VGG, ViT) is trained using the training dataset, followed by validation on the validation dataset to assess its performance.
 After training and validation, the model is tested on a separate test dataset to evaluate its accuracy and performance.
 ### 4. Evaluation
 The final results are presented with the confusion matrix, training and validation losses graph and accuracy score of each model.
 ### 5. Fine-Tuning the ResNet Model